-Greek word number G509 was used in the term born "again G509" and this word refers to the source or start of a thing.
+Greek word number G509 was used in the term born "again G509" and this talks about the source or start of a thing.
 This indicates another source of birth and the term "from above" that translates this word elsewhere helps to show this.